shodutta92/SimuTix/README.md

         "This is a simulation demo of the classic Carwash model.
 I hope you enjoy!"
 }
 ```
-- `team` is your Project or Team name
+- `team` is your project or team name
 - `members` can be a comma sperated list of the team members
 - `description` is a tagline description of the product